-Gimli offered a long pause, but when no other commentary was forthcoming tried again."Okay.
-Here - drape this poncho over your head.
+Gimli offered a long pause but when no other commentary was forthcoming took a breath and tried again.
+"Okay.
+Here - drape this cape over your head.
 I'll even fold the edge back so it doesn't block your view of the stunning natural artistry that surrounds us with its unmatchable grandeur!
 Hah!
 What do you say to it now?
 Dazzling, yes?"

-Legolas peered out from under the poncho and clutched it around his face.
+Legolas peered out from under the fabric and clutched it around his face.
 "It's kind of cold."

 "Aren't you cold?
 It's a bit clammy in here, don't you think?"